How To Clean Broccoli Properly

 3. Most of the time, they are packed with 3 stalks in a package or one large stalk with one large crown attached.

-4. NEVER BUY BROCCOLI if it has the following:
+Never Buy Broccoli if it has the following:

-• if it feels soft when you pick it up, it will indicate it is too old.
+• If it feels soft when you pick it up, it will indicate it is too old.

-• look at the bottom of their stalks, if they look cracked or dried out, that indicates they are too old.
+• Look at the bottom of their stalks, if they look cracked or dried out, that indicates they are too old.

-• if there is yellowing or any yellow spots anywhere in the florets, this indicates age too.
+• If there is yellowing or any yellow spots anywhere in the florets, this indicates age too.

 • Also, if you see any “black spots” in any florets, this indicates there could be a fungal growth manifesting as black mold and should be avoided.